On Strict Higher C*-categories: Introduction

 The study of higher $n$-categories, at least in their strict versions, can be traced back to the work of C.Ehresmann~\cite{E} on structured categories (the notion of $\infty$-groupoid predating actually to a paper of D.Kan on simplicial complexes~\cite{Ka}).
 Strict $\omega$-categories were proposed by J.E.Roberts~\cite{R} (in his work on local cohomology in algebraic quantum field theory) and were independently developed by R.Brown-P.Higgins~\cite{BH} and A.Grothendieck~\cite{G} with strong motivations from homotopy theory in algebraic topology.
 Weak higher category theory, starting from the notion of bicategory of J.Benabou~\cite{Be}, subsequently formalized by R.Street~\cite{St}, recently developed into a wide area of extremely active research (see for example as references T.Leinster~\cite{Lsur, L}, E.Cheng-A.Lauda~\cite{CL} and the wiki-resources at \hlink{http://ncatlab.org/nlab}{http://ncatlab.org/nlab}).

-Surprisingly, despite their quite close initial historical developments and the current widespread usage of categorical methods/techniques in recent research,\footnote{As can be seen for example in the works by J.E.Roberts, G.Ruzzi, E.Vasselli~\cite{V1,V2,V3,V4,V5,RRV,RRV2} in algebraic quantum field theory; by B.Coecke, S.Abramski, C.Heunen and collaborators~\cite{AC,AC2,CP,Coe,AH} in categorical quantum mechanics; and by A.Buss-R.Meyer-C.Zhu~\cite{BMZ1,BMZ2}, S.Mahanta~\cite{Ma}, among others, in non-commutative topology and geometry.} a satisfactory interplay between higher categories and operator algebra theory has never been achieved and higher category theory has more recently evolved along lines, much closer to classical higher homotopy, that in our opinion further prevent a direct interaction between the two subjects.
+Surprisingly, despite their quite close initial historical developments and the current widespread usage of categorical methods/techniques in recent research,\footnote{ As can be seen for example in the works by J.E.Roberts, G.Ruzzi, E.Vasselli~\cite{V1,RRV,RRV2} in algebraic quantum field theory; by S.Abramski, B.Coecke, C.Heunen, M.L.Reyes and their collaborators~\cite{AC,AC2,CP,Coe,AH,HR} in categorical quantum mechanics; and by A.Buss-R.Meyer-C.Zhu~\cite{BMZ1,BMZ2}, S.Mahanta~\cite{Ma}, among many others, in non-commutative topology and geometry.} a satisfactory interplay between higher categories and operator algebra theory has never been achieved and higher category theory has more recently evolved along lines, much closer to classical higher homotopy, that in our opinion further prevent a direct interaction between the two subjects.